Studio: Momentum Pictures

 Jennifer Spence’s knockout production design is absolute aces.
 And director of photography Michael Fimognari is up to the challenge of making an independent budget look like a multimillion-dollar production.

 Jebediah Crone is building an architectural monstrosity spitting in the face of symmetry and sensibility with an impossible layout that would make the Winchester Mystery House drop its jaw.
 “Abattoir” doesn’t have the scope to realize that vision practically, but the killer combination of CGI, sets, and cinematography makes the dark fantasy come to life, or death as it were, in finely fearsome fashion.
 “Abattoir” looks spectacular.

 Influenced by the ‘40s films of Bogart and Bacall, director Darren Lynn Bousman layers noir into every nook.
 “Abattoir” takes place in the present, but cigar smoke in the background, updo hairstyles in the foreground, and trumpet plungers on the soundtrack thicken a throwback tone.
 With movies like “The Devil’s Carnival” and “Repo!
 The Genetic Opera” on his résumé, Bousman is not one to shy away from quirk.
-This seesaw of simultaneously styles separated by seventy years certainly fits Bousman’s bailiwick, though it doesn’t consistently hit the mark in the movie.
+This seesaw of simultaneous styles separated by seventy years certainly fits Bousman’s bailiwick, though it doesn’t consistently hit the mark in the movie.